Naught00/confession/README.md

     $ export CONF_SECRET_KEY=<key>

-Set the directory to be used for user image uploads
+Set the directory to be used for user image uploads:

     $ export UPLOADS_DIRECTORY=/path/to/directory

+Optionall set the Captcha secret key:

+    $ export CAPTCHA_KEY=<key>

 Start uwsgi: